Frequently asked questions

 Learners join with a group based on their capacity as independent (or interdependent) learners.
 Thanks to our personal approach to learning, we find that students of different ages can work together constructively and productively.

-Learners at Learnlife Barcelona are allocated to one of three programmes:
+Learners at Learnlife Barcelona and Castelldefels are allocated to one of three programmes:

 - Young people who first need to grasp how to focus on a topic and work towards a goal.
 Part of the focus for this group is on how the brain learns and why we act the way we do.